Leaked draft shows US court set to strike down abortion rights: Politico

 The Guttmacher Institute, a pro-choice research group, has said that 26 states are “certain or likely” to ban abortion if Roe v.
 Wade is overturned.

-Liberal states that decide to do so could still legally allow abortion even if the court overturns Roe v.
+Democratic governors of several states including California, New Mexico and Michigan announced plans to enshrine abortion rights even if the court overturns Roe v.
 Wade.

+“We are proposing an amendment to enshrine the right to choose in the California constitution.
+We can’t trust SCOTUS to protect the right to abortion, so we’ll do it ourselves.
+Women will remain protected here,“ California governor Gavin Newsom tweeted.

+New York governor Kathy Hochul said it was “an absolutely disgraceful attack on our fundamental right to choose.”

 Planned Parenthood, which operates abortion clinics around the country, said the draft opinion was “outrageous” but cautioned that it “is not final.”